zandi/ebpf-stack-pivot-detection/whitepaper.md

 The most notable edge case to this has been from Golang.
 Golang manages its own stacks for user code, separate from the system stack which Linux allocates and manages for the first thread in a thread group.
-These user stacks are allocated on the Golang runtime's heap, which on the amd64 has somewhat predictable locations.
+These user stacks are allocated on the Golang runtime's heap, which on the amd64 architecture has somewhat predictable locations.
 The result is that syscalls from Golang programs can have a stack pointer in an unusual region, such as [0xc000000000, 0xc000ffffff).

-Manually adding regions to an allowlist as they are observed is enough for development, but a reliable solution needs to make use of the Golang heap internals to eliminate false positives as long-running Golang programs have stacks that are relocated, in new heap arenas that can by dynamically allocated.
+Manually adding regions to an allowlist as they are observed is enough for quick development, but a more reliable solution using knowledge of Golang heap internals is necessary to handle long-running and more stressed Golang applications.
+One such solution was used to eliminate observed false positives in testing.

 # Results